ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 - **Name** – Enter a name for the page block.
 - **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
 - **Product category** - Select product category.
 - **Recommendations limit** - Set the number of recommendations to be displayed.
 Default = 4.

+### Items associated with the given Content block

+Generates a list of complementary and relevant products that customers often view with a given content.
+Increases average visits on products to increase the average order value.

+This block uses the [GetItemsBasedOnContentWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetItemsBasedOnContentWeb) Raptor recommendation strategy.

+On the **Properties** tab, set values in the following fields:

+- **Name** – Enter a name for the page block.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
+- **Select content for recommendations (optional)** - Choose content to show associated products for.
+Leave empty to use current page content.
+- **Recommendations limit** - Set the number of recommendations to be displayed.
+Default = 4.

+### Merchandising content sorted by personal preferences and popularity

+Uses merchandising content and sorts it by personal preferences and popularity.
+Gives better control over recommendations while keeping content relevant to each customer.

+This block uses the [GetMerchandisingItemsWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetMerchandisingItemsWeb) Raptor recommendation strategy.

+On the **Properties** tab, set values in the following fields:

+- **Name** – Enter a name for the page block.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
+- **FeedID** - Enter an identifier of the Feed.
+- **Recommendations limit** - Set the number of recommendations to be displayed.
+Default = 4.

 ### Most popular content block